 2020: The centre-back continued to impress in Ligue 1, earning interest from Manchester United during the summer of 2021.

 2021: Badiashile played all-but three league games for Monaco in 2020-21 as they went close to winning the French title under Niko Kovac.

-2022: The 20-year-old has struggled with hamstring injuries over the course of the current campaign, but is still performing well whenever available.
+2022: The 20-year-old struggled with hamstring injuries over the course of the 2021-22 campaign, but still performed well whenever available.